sroelants/sroelants/src/drafts/starting_a_fresh_vimrc.md

 disaster, and most people tend to remap the (rather useless) Caps Lock key to serve as an additional Escape key.
 Others simply remap some unlikely combination of letters to exit insert mode (in this case, `jj`).
-Having double space mapped to save the current file is also insanely quick. {% footnote %} Another benefit of the double space key binding is that, when I do have to use another text editor, I no longer litter the entire file with `:w`'s.
+Having double space mapped to save the current file is also insanely quick. {% sidenote %} Another benefit of the double space key binding is that, when I do have to use another text editor, I no longer litter the entire file with `:w`'s.
 I've finally lost the muscle memory, and inserting a double space here and there is far less offensive
-{% endfootnote %}
+{% endsidenote %}

 ## Plugins
 *Ah, the plugins*.
 This is where vim goes from being an immensely powerful text